-Records in this system are used to initiate, consider, and resolve employee grievances filed under Part 771 of 5 CFR These records are maintained in each component of SSA.
-Information from this system may be used by SSA officials for preparing statistical summary of management reports.
+Records in this system are used to initiate, consider and resolve employee grievances filed under procedures established by labor-management negotiations.
+These records are maintained centrally and in each component of SSA.
+Information from this system may be used by SSA officials for preparing statistical summary or management reports.